Laser Vaginal Treatment

 - Mild stress urinary incontinence

-This is an office, non-surgical manner.
+This is an office, non-surgical treatment.
 Current research indicates that the risk of adverse events is extremely low when performed by well trained, experienced operators.

 Features of the Petit Lady Action II

 - The Action II Petit Lady has a 90° hand piece that directs the laser at a right angle for treatment of the suburethral tissues, thereby improving support.
 It can also be used to treat the forchette and the junction of the labia minora and introitus.

 - A fractional hand piece is used for treatment of the labia minora, labia majora, mons pubis and scars such as those from a Caesarean section.

 - A 360° hand piece directs the laser beam circumferentially through the vaginal wall epithelium